hyperledger-cacti/cacti/rfcs/models/observation-of-state.md

   * Observers must be carefully vetted just like internal clients.
 * Internal clients exist to transact on the network, i.e. they are signatories of state concerning them.
 * State changes by observers are carried out by a participant, on behalf of the observer.
-* The distinction gets blury if networks are based entirely on an identity system such as SSI.
+* The distinction gets blurry if networks are based entirely on an identity system such as SSI.

 ## "Destination" Networks are Observers